RumeelHussainbnb/CoreDAODocs/docs/Dev-Guide/core-testnet-wallet-config.md

 We recommend using the [MetaMask web wallet](https://metamask.io/) to connect to Core Testnet.
 You'll need to install MetaMask and set up your account before you can use it to connect to Core Testnet.
 You can find MetaMask setup instructions here.

 ### Adding Core Testnet to MetaMask
-There are multiple ways to add Core Testnet configurations to your Metamask Wallet, we have listed the most trusted and testest ways below.
+There are multiple ways to add Core Testnet configurations to your MetaMask Wallet, we have listed the most trusted and testest ways below.

 #### Adding Network Manually
 Once you've set up your MetaMask wallet, you can use it to connect to Core Testnet by adding Core Testnet's chain details in MetaMask's network settings.
 Navigate to `Settings->Networks` in MetaMask and click the `Add Network` button.
 Input the following information: